Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Methods

-\textbf{Macro-level geometric separability} To measure the separability of the entire representational space for each tier of bias strength toward the DO or PO, we used two measures, Energy Distance and Jensen-Shannon Divergence. \textbf{Energy distance}$, \mathcal{E}(X, Y)$, is a statistical distance between the probability distributions of two random vectors, $X$ and $Y$, in a metric space \cite{cramer1928composition}.
-It is defined based on the expected Euclidean distances between their elements.
+To measure the separability in representational space for each tier of bias strength, we employed two different measures, Energy Distance and Jensen-Shannon divergence. \textbf{Energy distance}$, \mathcal{E}(X, Y)$, is a statistical distance between the probability distributions of two random vectors, $X$ and $Y$, in a metric space \cite{cramer1928composition}.
+It is simply based on the expected Euclidean distances between their elements.
 Given two samples from our PCA-reduced representations, $X=\left\{x_1, \ldots, x_m\right\}$ and $Y=\left\{y_1, \ldots, y_n\right\}$, where each $x_i, y_j \in \mathbb{R}^{150}$, the squared energy distance is estimated as:

 where $\|\cdot\|$ is the Euclidean norm.
-Energy distance is zero if and only if the distributions are identical; it is sensitive to differences in both the location and shape of distributions, making it a robust measure of overall geometric separation.
-We calculated the Energy Distance between the distributions of the constructions on $S^{149}$ layer by layer.
+Energy distance is zero if and only if the distributions are identical; it is sensitive to differences in both the location and the shape of distributions, making it a robust measure of overall geometric separation in the model's representation space.
+We calculated the energy distance between the distributions of the constructions on $S^{149}$ layer by layer.

-We also calculated the more sensitive \textbf{Jensen-Shannon Divergence (JSD)} between the aforementioned distributions of the constructional representations.
-Providing a robust, high-dimensional measure of distributional similarity between the DO and PO representations ($v_{DO}$ and $v_{PO}$), we first estimated their respective probability distributions, $P(v_{DO})$ and $Q(v_{PO})$, in the 150-dimensional PCA space.
-To achieve this, we employed a high-dimensional binning technique based on vector quantization, following \citep{conklin2025information}.
-To do this, a set of $k = 1000$ anchor vectors, $A = a_1, a_2, \ldots, a_k$, was generated by sampling from a uniform distribution on $S^{149}$.
-Each sentence vector $v$ was then assigned to its nearest anchor point based on cosine similarity, effectively partitioning the hypersphere into $k$ Voronoi cells.
-This process yields two discrete probability distributions, $\hat{P}$ and $\hat{Q}$, which are $k$-dimensional vectors where the $i$-th element represents the proportion of vectors from each set assigned to anchor $a_i$.
-The Jensen-Shannon Divergence is then computed as:
+A more sensitive measure of distributions is \textbf{Jensen-Shannon Divergence (JSD)}, which measures the relationship between distributions in high-dimensional space \cite{menendez1997jsd}.
+To use JSD, we first estimated the probability distributions of both constructions $P(v_{DO})$ and $Q(v_{PO})$, in the 150-dimensional PCA space.
+Following \citep{conklin2025information}, we next generated a set of $k = 1000$ \textit{anchor vectors}, $A = a_1, a_2, \ldots, a_k$, by sampling from a uniform distribution on $S^{149}$.
+The vector corresponding to each individual sentence $v$ was then assigned to the anchor vector nearest to it, based on cosine similarity.
+This effectively partitions the hypersphere into $k$ Voronoi cells.
+This technique, based on vector quantization, yields two discrete probability distributions, $\hat{P}$ and $\hat{Q}$, which are $k$-dimensional vectors where the $i$-th element represents the proportion of vectors from each set assigned to anchor $a_i$.
+Jensen-Shannon divergence is then computed as: